 Having a content strategy will help you to plan your budget accordingly.
-We know there’s no budget to waste, so allocating resources from the get-go is really important.
+We know there’s no budget to waste, so allocating resources from the get-go is essential.

-If there’s a series of posts that you need to outsource, schedule this into the budget.
+If there’s a series of articles, case studies, or content pages that you need to create next quarter, calendar this based on your allocated content budget.

-If you send all your posts to be proofread before they’re posted, or to get nice visuals created to complement the text and make it pop, you need to budget for this.
+If you want to send all your posts to be proofread before they’re published or want to get nice visuals created to complement the text and make it pop, be sure to budget for this.

-Knowing how much you’re investing into each blog post will help you to stick within your means.
-It’s a marketing expense, and an investment, so you need to view it as such.
+Knowing how much you’re investing in each article will help you to stick within your means.
+It’s a marketing expense and investment, so you need to treat it as such.

 4. Consistency is key